This post may contain affiliate links. Click here to see what that means.

 5. Breathe from your belly.

-There's quite a bit of research into the connection between breath and emotions.
+There’s quite a bit of research into the connection between breath and emotions.
 Joy, anger, fear, and sadness all have distinct breathing patterns.
 Diaphragmatic breathing (aka deep belly breathing) has been shown to decrease anxiety, depression, and feelings of emotional exhaustion.
 Like exercise, the benefit is both immediate and cumulative.
-If you haven't practiced deep breathing before, it can be easier to begin lying down on your back.
+If you haven’t practiced deep breathing before, it can be easier to begin lying down on your back.
 Bend your legs, so your back is relaxed.
 Get comfortable, and place one hand on your belly and one hand on your chest.
 Take a deep breath in through your nose, and let your belly push your hand up.
-Your chest should not move, but if it does, don't judge yourself.
-With practice, you'll be able to breathe more easily into your belly.
+Your chest should not move, but if it does, don’t judge yourself.
+With practice, you’ll be able to breathe more easily into your belly.
 As you exhale, breathe out through pursed lips as if you were whistling, pushing all of the air out of your belly.
 Repeat this 3 to 10 times.
-There are other deep breathing techniques you can try as well: box breathing, 4-7-8 breathing, alternate nostril breathing, etc. Experiment to see which one has the most beneficial impact for you.
+Resource: Breathing Techniques for Anxiety, Insomnia, and Fatigue.

 That’s a word that strikes fear into the hearts of many people.
 There’s a false perception that meditation is about quieting the mind, and if we can’t do that, then we are meditation failures.
 I’m going to let you in on a little secret: the mind is designed to think.
 Asking it to stop thinking is like asking your heart to stop beating.
 It’s an unfair request, and it’s not the goal of meditation.
 Instead, meditation is about becoming aware of our thoughts and learning to detach from them, so they aren’t leading us around like puppies on a leash.
 Similarly, we learn to see that emotions also come and go.
 We can learn to be less overwhelmed by them.
 Research shows that meditation reduces anxiety and depression and increases equanimity (the ability to withstand the ups and downs of life with more peace).
 There are many different ways to meditate.
 Guided visualizations are a great way to begin.
 Here are two resources that can help: Meditation – It’s Easier Than You Think and Meditation for Fidgety Skeptics.